IRS Form 5498 Deadline for Tax Year 2021

 3. When is the deadline for filing Form 5498?

-The Form 5498 filing deadline is usually May 31, however, this deadline has been extended for tax year 2020.
-This year the Form 5498 must be filed by June 30, 2021.
-This deadline applies whether you plan to paper file or e-file these forms with the IRS.
+The Form 5498 filing deadline is usually May 31, This deadline applies whether you plan to paper file or e-file these forms with the IRS.

 4. What are the penalties for 5498 errors?

 Penalties for failure to file accurate forms on time can be pricey.
 You can be penalized for $50 per form if it is filed correctly within 30 days of the deadline.
 After the initial 30 days pass, until August 1, 2021 the penalty rises to $110 per form.
 After August 1, 2021, the penalty rises to $280 per form.

 5. Filing methods for 5498 tax Form

 When it comes to filing methods for 5498 Forms, trustees have two options.
 They can file paper copies with the IRS, or they can file electronically.
 The IRS preferred filing method is electronic filing.
 This is more convenient for the IRS because they are able to process e-filed forms at a faster rate and it is more convenient for filers because they are able to get quicker updates from the IRS.

 If you are searching for an IRS authorized e-file provider that supports the Form 5498, look no further than TaxBandits.
 Follow the below steps for easy e-filing of 5498 with TaxBandits.